allgreed/presentations/into-to-validation/main.md

 <!--v-->

 ## Disclaimer
 I work at Intel, but I'm not representing Intel today.
-All opinions are my own.
+All my opinions are belong to us.

 <!--s-->